gini/gini-capture-sdk-android/ginicapture/src/main/java/net/gini/android/capture/onboarding/package.md

 ## Component API

-To use the Component API you have to include the [net.gini.android.capture.onboarding.OnboardingFragmentStandard] or the [net.gini.android.capture.onboarding.OnboardingFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
+To use the Component API you have to include the [net.gini.android.capture.onboarding.OnboardingFragmentCompat] in an Activity in your app (a dedicated Activity is recommended).
 To receive events from the Fragments your Activity must implement the [net.gini.android.capture.onboarding.OnboardingFragmentListener] interface.

 The Onboarding Screen was designed as a semi-transparent overlay for the camera preview.
 Your Activity should be configured to be transparent and the Camera Fragment should not stop the camera when the onboarding is shown.